BAD MEDICINE LAKE AREA ASSOCIATION BYLAWS

-The purpose of the Bad Medicine Lake Area Association is to bring together the residents of the Bad Medicine Lake Area to preserve and improve the quality of our water, land, air, aesthetics, wild life, and other natural resources of the Bad Medicine Lake Area; to provide educational and training resources for the healthy enjoyment of present and future generations; and to work in conjunction with federal, state, and local agencies, public and private, to further the purpose of the Association.
-The Association shall keep members informed of the status of the lake, the surrounding area, and the activities of the Association.
+The purpose of the Bad Medicine Lake Area Association is to bring together the residents of the Bad Medicine Lake Area to preserve and improve the water, land, air, aesthetics, wildlife and other natural resources of the Bad Medicine Lake Area; to provide education and training to maintain and enhance the area for the enjoyment of present and future generations; and to work in conjunction with federal, state and local agencies, public and private, to further the purposes of the Association.
+The Association shall keep members regularly informed of the status of the lake, the surrounding area and the activities of the Association.

 Section 1.
-Membership Qualification.
-All individuals eighteen years of age or older who are property owners, spouses or children of property owners, or seasonal renters and interested in furthering the purpose of this Association shall be admitted as a member of this Association upon payment of the annual dues.
+Membership Qualifications.
+All individuals eighteen (18) years of age and older who are property owners, spouses, or children of property owners seasonal renters and interested in furthering the purposes of this Association shall be admitted as a member upon payment of annual dues.
 Individuals not meeting the foregoing qualifications may be admitted to full membership by vote of the Board of Directors and upon payment of the annual dues.
-Each member shall be allowed one vote in the affairs of the organization.

 Section 2.
 Dues.
-The annual dues of this corporation shall be set by the Board of Directors.
-Any increases in dues must be approved by a simple majority of the Board of Directors.
+The annual membership dues of this Association shall be determined by the Board of Directors.
+Any change in dues shall first be approved by a simple majority of the Board of Directors.

-The fiscal year of the Association shall begin on the first day of January and end on the 31st day of December of every year.
+The fiscal year of the Association shall begin on the 1st day of January and end on the 31st day of December of every year.

 Section 1.
 Annual Meeting.
-The annual meeting of the members of the Association shall be held on a date in June of each year as determined by the Board of Directors.
-Said meeting shall be held at such place within or without the Bad Medicine Lake Area as may be designated in the notice of the meeting.
-Written notice of the annual meeting of members shall be given to each member by mail at his/her last known post office address as the same appears on the books and records of this Association, which notice properly addressed, shall be placed in the United States mail not less than fifteen (15) days prior to the meeting.
-Only those members whose dues are paid for the current fiscal year shall be allowed to vote.
+The Annual Meeting of the members shall be held in the month of June each year at a time determined by the Board of Directors.
+Said meeting shall be held at such a place in the Bad Medicine Lake area as may be designated in the notice of the meeting.
+Notice of the Annual Meeting shall be given to each member by email at his/her last known email address as it appears on the current books and records of this Association not less than fifteen (15) days prior to the meeting.
+Members may receive notice of the Annual Meeting by U.S. mail by requesting such notice from the Association Secretary at least 30 days in advance of the meeting.
+Only members whose dues are paid for the current fiscal year shall be eligible to vote.

 Section 2.
 Special Meetings.
-Special meetings of the members may only be called between April and September by the President, by a majority vote of the Directors of the Association, or upon the written petition of at least 20% of the members, in which case it shall be the duty of the Secretary of the Association to cause due notice of the meeting to be given.
-Notice of a special meeting of members shall state the time, place, and purpose of the special meeting and shall be issued within ten (10) days after the presentation of such petition, and the special meeting shall be held within thirty (30) days after the presentation of such a petition.
-Mailed notice of the special meeting shall be given in the same manner as prescribed for notice of a regular meeting.
-Only those members whose dues are paid for the current fiscal year shall be allowed to vote.
+Special Meetings of the members may be held during the months of May, June, July and August.
+Such a meeting may be called by the President of the Association, by a majority vote of the Directors of the Association, or upon the written petition of at least 20% of the members, in which case it shall be the duty of the Secretary of the Association to cause due notice of the meeting to be given.
+Notice of a Special Meeting shall state its time, place, and purpose and shall be issued within ten (10) days after the presentation of such petition.
+Notice of a Special Meeting shall be given in the same manner prescribed for notice of a regular meeting.
+Only those members whose dues are paid for the current fiscal year shall be eligible to vote.

 Section 3.
 Quorum.
 At any regular or special meeting of the members of the Association, the quorum necessary for the transaction of business shall be 25% of the total paid membership.

 Section 1.
 Number.
-The Board of Directors shall consist of ten (10) members.
+The Board of Directors shall consist of nine (9) members.

 Section 4.
 Terms of Directors.
 The terms of the elected Directors shall be for three years and each Director may serve no more than two consecutive terms.
-Directors who have served two consecutive terms must take at least a one year break from service before being allowed to run for election again.
-Three Directors shall be elected each year with the exception that every third year four Directors shall be elected.
-The Board, at its discretion, may set the initial term of certain newly elected Directors to one or two years in order to maintain the desired election cycle described above.
+Directors who have served two consecutive terms must take at least a one-year break from service before being allowed to run for election again.
+Three Directors shall be elected each year.
+The Board, at its discretion, may set the initial term of certain newly elected or appointed Directors to one or two years in order to maintain the desired election cycle described above.

 Section 5.
 Commencement of Terms.
 Directors who are elected at the annual meeting shall take office at the next Board of Directors meeting following their election.